j40903272/railway_automation_booking/README.md

 [Selenium](https://www.seleniumhq.org/projects/webdriver/) supports many webdrivers and here we use [Chrome webdriver](http://chromedriver.chromium.org/downloads).
 Download the version that matches your OS and browser version into this directory.

 #### Gernerate captcha data
-Run the following command to generate 131072 self-made captcha which is very similar to the real ones.
-The generated captcha image would be in [data/captcha](https://github.com/j40903272/railway_automation_booking/tree/master/data/captcha).
+Run the following command to generate 131072 self-made captcha images which is very similar to the real ones.
+The generated captcha images would be in [data/captcha](https://github.com/j40903272/railway_automation_booking/tree/master/data/captcha).
 The labels of these captcha would be in [data/captcha/label.csv]().
 ```
 python3 gen_captcha.py
 ```